superpowers/docs.superpowers-html5.com/pages/en/4_development/2_how-to-contribute.md

 ## New features and suggestions

-The core development team uses [a Trello board](https://trello.com/b/eQUeNKrq/superpowers) to keep track of planned features.
+Check out [the Roadmap](/en/development/roadmap) for an idea of where development is headed.

-Ideas and suggestions for new features should be posted [on the forum](http://itch.io/t/9542/the-superpowers-game-maker-megathread) `FIXME: Link?`.
+Ideas and suggestions for new features should be posted [on the forums](http://itch.io/engine/superpowers/community).
 Once a feature proposal gets support and traction in the community, you can create an issue on GitHub to discuss its design in details before moving on to implementation.